 Satellite internet already outperforms dial-up and some DSL services, but emerging technologies could bring satellite internet up to par with cable or fiber internet capabilities.

 Improved satellite internet service will have greater impact on those who live in rural areas where cable or fiber-optic is not available.
 Cable internet covers about 89% of the U.S. while fiber is available to only about 42%, according to the Federal Communications Commission (FCC), indicating that millions of Americans are likely underserved when it comes to broadband.
 Instead of being the “last resort” for an internet connection, satellite internet is quickly becoming an internet option as viable as DSL, cable or fiber.

 Is satellite internet a good option?

-Currently, satellite internet is a great option for residents of rural or suburban areas who may not have access to fiber internet or a decent cable connection.
+Currently, satellite internet is a great option for residents of rural or suburban areas.
 Along with basically unlimited availability, satellite internet also offers Wi-Fi connectivity and speeds fast enough for streaming services, such as Netflix.

 Benefits of satellite internet